 CLEAR is an alternative to Pre-TSA and Global Entry, which are popular ways to avoid airport security for a fee and a background check.
 You will receive a $100 credit for CLEAR membership every year.
 The credit will be applied as a statement credit upon use.

-Membership normally costs $179 per year, so having this credit will reduce that cost to just $79 per year.
+Membership normally costs $179 per year.
+Thus, having this credit will reduce that cost to just $79 per year.
 However, the cost can go down even more if you are a member of either Delta Sky Miles or United Mileage Plus.

 Lounge Buddy Credit